RobertARandolph/AdmiralBumbleBee.com/Favourites.md

 # Software Development

 * [Clojure](https://clojure.org) - Clojure saved me from leaving the software development world entirely.
 I love working with it.
 I don't necessarily agree with every aspect of it, but I value that there is a clear thread of intention and architecture.
-* [Cider](https://github.com/clojure-emacs/cider) and [nRepl](https://nrepl.org/nrepl/0.6.0/index.html) - I actually don't like Cider _or_ nRepl as software.
-In fact, I rather despise nRepl.
-What I love is the push to develop better tooling and the passion behind the projects.
-I monetarily support these projects even though I do not enjoy using them.
 * [zsh](http://zsh.sourceforge.net) - Big fan of ZSH.
 Used to prefer fish, but I was constantly dealing with bash-incompatibilities.
 * [Fira Code](https://github.com/tonsky/FiraCode) - I've been using Fira Code for a while now, and it's only when I move away from it do I realize how much I rely on it.
 I prefer ligatures as well.